warbe-maker/VBA-Component-Management/README.md

 - _Class Modules_ : full (code and module name)
 - _UserForms_ : full (code, module name, and design)
 - _Data Module_ Workbook : full (code and module name)
-- _Data Module_ Worksheet: partially (see [Planning the release of a VB-Project modification](#plannig-the-release-of-a-vb-project-modification))
+- _Data Module_ Worksheet: partially (see [Worksheet synchronization](#worksheet-synchronization) and [Planning the release of a VB-Project modification](#planning-the-release-of-a-vb-project-modification))
-- _References_ : full
+- _References_ : full (add of missing, remove of obsolete references)

 ### Worksheet synchronization
-While the code of development instance of a VB-Project is modified the productive instance will (can) continuously be used for data changes.
+While the code of the development instance of a VB-Project is modified the productive instance will (can) continuously be used for data changes.
 Because the user is able not only to change data but also the name and the position if a sheet, synchronization depends on an unchanged _CodeName_ as the only stable way to address a sheet in VBA code.

 The following worksheet changes can only be made  in concert with the **release of a VB-Project** (_VB-Raw-Project_) to production:
 - Insert of new named ranges
 - Change of a sheet's _CodeName_

 ## Installation
 ### Installation of the _CompMan_ Add-in